SophMC/notechain/README.md

 ##### Think Bayes

-- Baysian methods are most useful when you cannry the posterior distribution into the next step of the analysis to perform some kind of decision analysis, or some kind of prediction.
+- Baysian methods are most useful when you carry the posterior distribution into the next step of the analysis to perform some kind of decision analysis, or some kind of prediction.

 ------------------